-Note if your commuting going Bantug Lake Ranch : From Campuestohan Highland Resort going to Bantug Lake Ranch, simply take their bus transportation (Fare: 70/person) and just tell the driver to drop you off to Bantug Lake Ranch.
-Then after your activities and picture-taking, take a commute via tricycle ride just in-front of the ranch (Tricycle Fare: 10/person) to Granada Terminal) and then from the terminal, regular jeepney going to the NGC are already available.
+Note if you’re commuting going Bantug Lake Ranch: From Campuestohan Highland Resort going to Bantug Lake Ranch, simply take their bus transportation (Fare: 70/person) and just tell the driver to drop you off at Bantug Lake Ranch.
+Then after your activities and picture-taking, take a commute via tricycle ride just in front of the ranch (Tricycle Fare: 10/person) to Granada Terminal) and then from the terminal, regular jeepney going to the NGC are already available.

 03:30 pm – Back to the hotel for check-in, rest, change clothes, Snacks

 05:00 pm – The Ruins, San Sebastian Cathedral, Bacolod Public Plaza/Negros Museum